TEIC/website/src/activities/council/meetings/tei-technical-council-f2f-meeting-wurzburg-2026-03-10-13.md

 ├── DESCRIPTOR
 </pre>

-Scoping?
+* Scoping?

-If a seg-like element is self-closing, then it can behave like an anchor or pointer.
+* If a seg-like element is self-closing, then it can behave like an anchor or pointer.

-A seg becoming anchoring is due to a structural problem.
+* A seg becoming anchoring is due to a structural problem.
 Otherwise it would be text-bearing.
 Think of `<delSpan>` as an example of this: It's really JUST `<del>` that had to be shaped differently.
 SB: "The class of things that handles overlap was a bad idea!"

-Metadata elements?
+* How would we develop the metadata elements?

 #### Discussion of multiple hierarchies/ inheritance

-What's the difference between a referencing string and a name?
+* What's the difference between a referencing string and a name?

     label, head